kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 * **P4_AdvancedLaneFinding.ipynb** contains the python code and in the following writeup all references to python code points to this file
 * **writeup_report.md** summarizes the process used and results
 * **output_images** directory containing output images shown in this writeup
-* The final output video is on Youtube and linked at the end of this report
+* The final output video is on YouTube and linked at the end of this report

 ### Writeup/README